Zatom-AI/zatom/README.md

 ## Description

-Official repository of Zatom-1, a general-purpose model for 3D molecules and materials
+Anonymous code for Zatom-1, a general-purpose model for 3D molecules and materials

 ## Installation